nasa/cumulus/docs/data-cookbooks/run-tasks-in-lambda-or-docker.md

   useMessageAdapter: true
 ```

-Given the `QueueGranules` lambda package is already used Step Function State Machine definition, the following will exist in a workflows yml file:
+Given the `QueueGranules` lambda package is already used in a Step Function State Machine definition, the following will exist in a workflow YAML file:

 ```yaml
     QueueGranules: